 At age 4 to 7 it is important to encourage our children to love Islam.
 They should see how special the month of Ramadan is and share in our happiness that Ramadan has arrived.
-While Ramadan is about becoming closer to Allah, there are ways of making it special that appeal to this age group, such as decorating the house and organising daily rewards for good deeds.
+While Ramadan is about becoming closer to Allah, there are ways of making it special so that it appeals to this age group, such as decorating the house and organising daily rewards for good deeds.
 Explain to your child that this month is special because it is the month when the Quran was first revealed to Prophet Muhammed (SAWS).

 Reassure your child that they are too young to fast because they are still growing, and they need to eat to become strong, although they may want to try out a few hours.
 Explain that young children, the elderly and ill people must not fast because Allah does not want us to harm ourselves, but they can still do good deeds that Allah loves throughout the month.
 So that they feel involved, make a list of daily activities that your child can do to feel the spirit of Ramadan, such as giving in charity, helping an elderly relative, giving out small gifts, handing out dates at the time of iftar, or learning an ayat or dua.
 Find some short online stories about prophets in Islam and watch one every evening as something special to do in Ramadan.